Babul Supriyo: Political career

 On 19 September 2019, Supriyo was attacked by students after he was invited to attend an event at Calcutta's Jadavpur University.

 On 13 August 2019, Supriyo Babul, accused the state government of not giving food for the cyclone affected people in Fazarganj for 5 days.

 In the 2021 West Bengal Legislative Assembly election, Babul Supriyo ran from Tollyganj (Vidhan Sabha constituency) as the Bharatiya Janata Party candidate and lost by more than 50,000 votes.
 Probably stung by an unexpected defeat, Supriyo stated that Bengal had made a 'historic mistake' by voting for TMC.
 However the Facebook post was later deleted.

 On 31 July 2021, Babul Supriyo announced on social media his decision to quit politics and also resign as a Lok Sabha MP.
-However days later he decided to complete his tenure as MP.
+However, days later he decided to complete his tenure as MP.
 He then edited his Facebook post deleting the "won't join any party" remark raising speculations.
-On 18 September 2021 he joined All India Trinamool Congress in presence of Abhishek Banerjee.
+On 18 September 2021 he joined TMC in presence of Abhishek Banerjee.

 On 16 April 2022 he was elected as a Member of the West Bengal Legislative Assembly from Ballygunge Assembly seat.

 Singing career

 After a brief work at the Standard Chartered Bank, Supriyo chose singing as a full-time career.
-He moved to Mumbai in 1992 to make a career in Bollywood.
+He moved to Mumbai in 1992 to make a career in Hindi cinema.
 Kalyanji gave him a break, and took him to perform abroad at their live shows.
 In 1993 he toured Canada and USA with Amitabh Bachchan.
 He also toured US with Asha Bhonsle in 1997 and 1999.
 Besides playback singing, he has also done several stage shows.
 Babul Supriyo performed at Powai Sarvajanin Durgotsav in 2011.

 His breakthrough came with "Dil Ne Dil Ko Pukara" in Kaho Naa...
 Pyaar Hai in 2000, the debut film of Hrithik Roshan.
-Some of his other popular Bollywood songs are "Pari Pari Hai Ek Pari" (Hungama), "Hum Tum" (Hum Tum) and "Chanda Chamke" (Fanaa).
+Some of his other popular Hindi cinema songs are "Pari Pari Hai Ek Pari" (Hungama), "Hum Tum" (Hum Tum) and "Chanda Chamke" (Fanaa).
 He is the anchor of the hit television show K for Kishore.
 He sang the opening themes of Balaji Telefilms serials.